27 may. 2020

 Moving to the broader digital transformation question.
 Do you think that after this period we'll see the acceleration of digital change in the market?
 And will the CIO hold an even more important strategic position on the C- Suite than they ever had before?

 No doubt in my mind about that.
 First of all, I've got to say a huge congratulations to all of the CIOs and IT leaders out there that have led this remote working transformation so quickly.
 And it's been relatively smooth.
 I don't think anyone would have expected that, so a huge round of applause and a big congratulations to the people that have delivered this.

 You know without the technology and without the leadership from the CIO and IT management community, we wouldn’t be where we are today, in terms of being able to conduct business in this remote working environment.
 But the key thing is that it has taught businesses a lesson.

 Transformation can happen in a relatively short space of time with commitment, authentic leadership, and with a clear focus on what the outcome should be.

 So often transformations fail because they don't have one or some of those components.

 I’d also argue there's no need these days for long-term roadmaps for transformation.
-You know, many organizations in the past used to sell three- to five-year roadmaps for an organization's digital transformation.
+You know, many organisations in the past used to sell three- to five-year roadmaps for an organisation's digital transformation.
 That should be torn up and thrown out because every transformation now has to become agile.

 Digital transformation has to accelerate because there's now very clearly a lot at stake.
 And if you don't have a digital strategy at this moment you'd be lost in this lockdown environment.

-Many customers I speak to recognize this and now truly understand what the power of digital can do for their organization.
+Many customers I speak to recognize this and now truly understand what the power of digital can do for their organisation.
 Most CIOs know digital is an enabler.